 3. Make your own linen or room spray from essential oils.
 Just add a few drops to distilled water in a spray bottle and lightly spray on your pillows and sheets for an added sensory experience.
 You can also spray an aqueous solution of citrus oil or pine into the air to create a holiday feeling in your home.
 Remember to shake the bottle before spraying.

 4. Wear your nicest sleepwear to bed.
-Hang garments next to your bed so you can remember, if necessary.
+Hang garments next to your bed as a reminder, if necessary.
 Some of my prettiest nightgowns look like pieces of art when they are hanging on hangers as opposed to being stuffed in a drawer.
 For both ladies and gentlemen, enjoy the feeling of soft fabrics like satin, brushed flannel, or silk next to your skin.
-Consider purchasing Egyptian cotton sheets with at least a 200-thread count as well.
+Consider purchasing Egyptian cotton sheets with at least a 500 thread count as well.
 The higher the thread count, the softer the sheets, but the construction and thread type are important too.

-5. Add soothing sounds or music to your playlist – sounds like falling rain, birds singing, a babbling stream, or soft piano music.
+5. Add soothing sounds or music to your playlist.
+Choose sounds like falling rain, bird songs, a babbling stream, or soft piano music.
 Consider purchasing a tabletop fountain to add the sound of water to your home environment.
-Most only hold 8 to 10 ounces of water and run out quickly, so consider placing a small pump in a ceramic bowl about 12 inches in diameter and 6 to 7 inches deep with some rocks and water.
-Use only distilled water in fountains to prevent the pumps from corroding.
-I use about a gallon of water per week in mine at the cost of .50 per gallon at the grocery store.
+Use only distilled water in fountains to prevent the pumps from corroding, and inhibit mold growth by adding 3% hydrogen peroxide to the water.

 6. Create an uplifting tablescape in your home.
 For instance, to ease the winter doldrums, arrange sand and seashells on a tray or plate.
 Add some beach glass, smooth stones, or scented soy candles.
 Set the tray on your dining table, bedside table, or someplace where you can view it often.
 Visually, it will uplift your spirits with warmer thoughts every time you see it.

 8. Mindfully indulge your sense of taste by slowly savoring your dinner tonight.
 Try adding a glass of red wine or light a soy candle on an ordinary weeknight.
 Use your nicest dishes and flatware more often.
 Eat dinner in a different place in your home, perhaps in your formal dining room or on the coffee table in front of the couch.
+Have a picnic on the floor!
 The idea here is to break up routines.

 9. Hang images of plants and water in your home.
 Choose simple images that are refreshing, uplifting and healing.
 Consider purchasing high-quality wall murals.
 Hang large mirrors in your home as well, which enhance natural light and open up your living spaces.
 Make sure mirrors reflect only pleasant images.